AdaptableTools/openfin-demo/README.md

 - **Trade Audit**: Displays a list of all Cell Edits made in the Trade Blotter - who made the change, what was changed and when
 - **Price Blotter**: Displays a list of all Cell Edits made in the Price Blotter but also logs Ticking Data changes

-## OpenFin Channels
-Need a few sentences on how the apps talk to each other

 ## Notifications and Alerts
 The Positions Blotter has been set up to fire an [Adaptable Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) when any Position is greater than 50,000.